 The Kentucky Derby is a horse racing event held on the first Saturday of May, a non-working day in America.
 Its long-standing tradition involves dressing well for the occasion, as it’s also a showcase of the season’s latest fashion trend.
 Women attendees ever since the 1960s wore elaborate hats and are now one of the most recognized Kentucky Derby traditions.

 This year, the Kentucky Derby will be held on May 2 at Churchill Downs.
 For horses to qualify, they must have competed in 35 races all over the world.
 The top four horses during each race will be given 2 points.
 Only 20 horses with the highest points qualify for the Kentucky Derby.
+Check out these futures below for the best options!

 The Top 5 Kentucky Derby 2020 Prospects